Segade/JS_Project/README.md

-Repository that contains a PHP project.
+Repository that contains a JavaScript project.

-The project consists of a event registration system.
-Users choose the event that they want to register for.
-Then users enter their details and they can unregister if they wish,
+The project consists of a car ensurance calculator.
+Users enter their details and the final value is updating at the same time.
+Some fields change their options depending on the value chosen in another field.

-The project uses MariaDB as the DBMS.
+The project has a timer that stops the program after finishing the time.
+Once users complete the form, a new page comes up with all the values entered by the user along wih the final value.
+The program uses session storage in order to pass the values from the form to the final page.